txrnqt/QuestNavTxrnqt/README.md

 # Hardware Requirements
 QuestNav requires the following to get started:
 1. FRC robot and/or control system
-	- *This project was tested using REV swerve modules with REV NEOs and Spark Max motor controllers.*
+	- *This project was tested using REV swerve modules assembled with REV NEOs and Spark Max motor controllers.*
 2. Quest 3S headset
-	- *A Quest 3S headset is recommended since it is lower cost and offers excellent tracking performance.
+	- *A Quest 3S headset is recommended due to its lower cost and excellent tracking performance.
 It's currently not clear whether the depth projector on the Quest 3 benefits FRC applications.*
 3. USB C to Ethernet adapter dongle
 	- *I'm actively working on compiling a list of known-good dongles.
 Please submit a pull request if you found one that works with your headset!*